alchemyplatform/rundler/SECURITY.md

 ## Reporting a Vulnerability

-If you would like to report a vulnerability, please open a github issue and tag it with the `security` label.
+If you would like to report a vulnerability, please contact security@alchemy.com